 She analysed twenty-three studies from around the world and found that HPG has no benefit over Continuous Grazing in terms of animal and plant production (Hawkins 2017).
 Since her study is very specifically about “Holistic Planned Grazing ™”, we would expect that the studies analysed in her meta-analysis would be actual studies of “Holistic Planned Grazing™”.
 This is, alarmingly, not the case at all!

-*Please note, I was not able to find copies of two studies from Hawkins’s paper; “Dowling et al. 2005” and “Gammon and Roberts 1978”.
-The Gammon and Roberts study was published 10 years before the earliest version of Allan Savory’s Holistic Management, so, barring the use of a time machine, it is impossible for this study to have been studying the specific approach referred to as “Holistic Planned Grazing”.
-“Dowling et al. 2005”, on the other hand will simply be left out of my analysis altogether since I cannot seem to access the text online anywhere.
+*Please note, I was not able to find an online copy of “Gammon and Roberts 1978”.
+This study was published 10 years before the earliest version of Allan Savory’s Holistic Management, so, barring the use of a time machine, it is impossible for this study to have been studying the specific approach referred to as “Holistic Planned Grazing”.

 *Also note, the study “Clatworthy 1984” is a reference to the “Charter Grazing Trials” in Zimbabwe which were personally overseen by Allan Savory.
 This occurred before he had developed the modern versions of Holistic Management or Holistic Planned Grazing, but because it was overseen by Savory himself, we are going to treat it as a completely legitimate study of “Holistic Planned Grazing” which he created.